heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-3-glass-beads.md

 ## Summary

-Glass Beads in Memorativa are non-fungible SPL tokens that serve dual roles: as game tokens rewarding player engagement and as symbolic storage units encapsulating semantic data.
+Glass Beads in Memorativa are non-fungible SPL tokens that serve dual roles: as game tokens and storage within Memorativa [1].
 Each bead is a crystallized fragment of a player's inner cosmos, capturing percepts, prototypes, and their intricate relationships.
 This dual-purpose design bridges human meaning-making with machine understanding, creating a sustainable ecosystem for personal knowledge development and AI training.

 In the context of the Core Game (Section 2.2), Glass Beads function as tangible rewards for player actions such as percept creation, vector modification, book generation, and focus space creation.
+As described in Section 2.2, the game generates a glass bead for each focus space, percept, and prototype created by the player.
 Each operation involving Glass Beads consumes GBT tokens, with costs structured to balance sustainability, incentivize meaningful engagement, and prevent spam.
-For instance, initial minting of a bead is resource-intensive (15-20 GBT), reflecting its foundational role in the ecosystem, while simpler operations like transfers are cheaper (1-3 GBT), promoting liquidity and collaboration.
+For instance, focus space creation requires 10-15 GBT, reflecting its foundational role in the ecosystem, while simpler operations like transfers are cheaper (1-3 GBT), promoting liquidity and collaboration.

 At their core, Glass Beads encapsulate three primary components: